defenseunicorns/compliance-auditor/docs/oscal/component-definition.md

 # Component Definition

-a [Component Definition]() is an OSCAL model for capturing control information that pertains to a specific component/capability of a potential system.
+A [Component Definition](https://pages.nist.gov/OSCAL/resources/concepts/layer/implementation/component-definition/) is an OSCAL model for capturing control information that pertains to a specific component/capability of a potential system.
 It can largely be considered the modular and re-usable model for use across many systems.
 In Lula, the `validate` command will process a `component-definition`, iterate through all `implemented-requirements` to discover Lula validations, and execute those validations to produce `observations`.

 ## Components/Capabilities and Control-Implementations